gAndy50/Euraylib/README.md

 5. Contact/Paypal: g_andy at live.com

+# UPDATE: Use the updated Raylib using FFI here: https://github.com/gAndy50/libffi-euphoria

 # About:

 This is wrapper of Raylib for the Euphoria programming language.
 Raylib is a multimedia library that